mariam138/syncora_react/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
 about: Templates for creating user stories.
-title: ''
+title: 'USER STORY:'
-labels: ''
+labels: user story
 assignees: ''

 ---

-# USER STORY:
 As a **role** I can **feature** so that I **received benefit**.

 ## Acceptance Criteria